facebook/jscodeshift/README.md

 }
 ```

-**Note:** This api is exposed for convenience, but you don't have to use it.
+**Note:** This API is exposed for convenience, but you don't have to use it.
 You can use any tool to modify the source.

 `stats` is a function that only works when the `--dry` options is set.
 It accepts